Op art

-Op art, short for optical art, is a style of visual art that uses optical illusions.
+Op art, short for optical art, is a style of visual art that uses distorted or manipulated geometrical patterns, often to create optical illusions.
+It began in the early 20th century, and was especially popular from the 1960s on, the term "Op art" dating to 1964.

-Op artworks are abstract, with many better-known pieces created in black and white.
+Op artworks are normally abstract, with some better-known pieces created in black and white.
 Typically, they give the viewer the impression of movement, hidden images, flashing and vibrating patterns, or swelling or warping.
+In contrast, the much older trompe-l'œil style always represents figurative subjects, which are shown with deceptive three-dimensionality.